elixir-lang/elixir/lib/elixir/pages/mix-and-otp/dynamic-supervisor.md

 :ok
 ```

 We will leave it up to you to further explore what Observer provides.
-Note you can double click any process in the supervision tree to retrieve more information about it, as well as right-click a process to send "a kill signal", a perfect way to emulate failures and see if your supervisor reacts as expected.
+Note you can double-click any process in the supervision tree to retrieve more information about it, as well as right-click a process to send "a kill signal", a perfect way to emulate failures and see if your supervisor reacts as expected.

 At the end of the day, tools like Observer are one of the reasons you want to always start processes inside supervision trees, even if they are temporary, to ensure they are always reachable and introspectable.